By. Dr. Mary Bove

 - My mood is steady and normal, regardless of the season.

-- I play "offense" with my immune system, offering it year-round daily support.*
+- I offer my immune system year-round daily support.

 - I naturally adapt to the stresses of daily life.